nebulab/playbook/source/work-fundamentals/distributed-work.html.md

 with its own rules, pros and cons.

 Because we have two studios, Nebulab has been distributed since day 1.
-For us, distributed work is a way think more clearly, communicate more transparently, and work more intentionally, not to mention the ability to hire people all over the world.
-On the downside, we have found that it makes social interactions harder, and requires us to work twice as hard to bring people together.
+For us, distributed work is a way to think more clearly, communicate more transparently, and work more intentionally, not to mention the ability to hire people all over the world.
+On the downside, we have found that it makes social interactions more difficult, and requires us to work twice as hard to bring people together.

 We've always considered co-located work to be a nice benefit on top of our distributed culture: our studios are there if you're close by and need a nice, quiet space away from home, but not in the